m-saeid/AI-Traffic-Vision/README.md

 2. 📥 Clone the repository
 3. 🔍 Check out the `data/` and `notebooks/` folders
 4. 🧑‍💻 Submit your predictions on **Kaggle** (link coming soon!)

 ---

+## 🧠 What is AI+1?

+**AI+1** is a community-driven platform for running AI competitions, hosting workshops, and sharing research ideas.
+We aim to make AI more approachable and exciting for everyone — whether you're a beginner or a seasoned researcher.

+---